Giratena/Succubus-Duel-English-Translation/README.md

 ## Card terminology
 - The elements a card can be (EG: Water, Fire Dark etc) is called "Attribute"
 - The type a card (EG: Rouge, Warrior, Hunter etc) is called "Type".
+- Attributes and Types are always capitalized.
+EG: "Hunter Type" or "Fire Attribute".
 - Removing a card from the game is called "banishing" a card.
-- The discard pile is called the "Grave yard"
+- The discard pile is called the "Graveyard".
+This word should be capitalized.
 - Statuses are labeled as [Status Name (X)] where X is the effect number if any.

 ## Card description formating